-Fig. 7.
-Route maintenance and available capacity.
+Fig. 6.
+Route Maintenance and Available Capacity

-4.3 MANET Routing Protocols
+C. MANET Routing Protocols

-In order to complement the previous analysis, we performed a series of simulations to observe the behavior of a MANET-type on-demand routing protocol stressing the impact that varying transmission range has on the rate of signaling messages generated.
+In order to complement the previous analysis we performed a series of simulations to observe the behavior of a MANET-type on-demand routing protocol stressing the impact that varying transmission range has on the rate of signaling messages generated.
 We use the ns2 simulator and the CMU wireless extensions.
-Our simulation settings are as follows: There are 50 nodes in a $1,500 \times 300$ square meters network, nodes move at a maximum speed of v meters/second, and there are 20 CBR connections among the 50 nodes.
-Each CBR connection transmits four packets (512 bytes long) per second for the 900-second simulation scenario.
-We use the Dynamic Source Routing (DSR) protocol [9].
-The mobility model in the simulator works in the following way: A node randomly selects a destination point within the network limits and then moves toward that point at a speed selected uniformly between 0 and a maximum speed.
-After reaching the destination point, a node pauses for a period of time before moving to a new randomly selected destination at a new speed.
-Fig. 8 shows the signaling overhead of the routing protocol versus the transmission power and node speed.
-As shown in Fig. 8, the number of signaling packets is low for high transmission power values and grows in an exponential manner when the transmission range approaches the minimum common transmission range.
-A similar behavior is observed in Fig. 9, which shows the number of times a received packet found no routing information to continue its journey toward the destination (e.g., because of the number of network partitions).
-These results highlight the fact that MANET-style routing protocols do not provide a suitable foundation for the development of routing position (meters)
+Our simulation settings are as follows: there are 50 nodes in a 1500x300 meters network, nodes move at a maximum speed of v meters/second and there are 20 CBR connections among the 50 nodes.
+Each CBR connection transmits 4 packets (512 bytes long) per second.
+We use the Dynamic Source Routing (DSR) protocol [7].
+The mobility model in the simulator works in the following way.
+A node randomly selects a destination point within the network limits and then moves toward that point at a speed selected uniformly between 0 and a maximum speed.
+After reaching the destination point a node pauses for a period of time before moving to a new randomly selected destination at a new speed.
+Figure 7 shows the signaling overhead of the routing protocol versus the transmission power and node speed.
+As shown in Figure 7, the number of signaling packets is low for high transmission power values, and grows in a exponential manner when transmission range approaches the minimum common transmission range.
+A similar behavior is observed in Figure 8 which shows the number of times a received packet found no routing information to continue its journey toward the destination (e.g., because of the number of network partitions).
+These results highlight the fact that MANET-style routing protocols do not provide a suitable foundation for the development of routing protocols that are capacity-aware and power-aware.
+The choice of DSR in these experiments does not limit us from generalizing these results to other MANET routing protocols.
+This is because all MANET routing protocols to our knowledge use a common broadcast transmission range to discover and maintain routes.
+It is this particular feature what shapes the results shown in figures 7 and 8.

-Fig. 8.
-Signaling load in MANET protocols.
+Fig. 7.
+Signaling Load in MANET Protocols